loeeeee/wiki-search/README.md

 - It no longer performs decompression, checkpointing, signal handling, or profiling.
 - Internal link resolution (both from_article via page_id and to_article via title) happens automatically at the end.
 - **Performance optimized:** Uses persistent database connections and parallel link resolution for 2-3x faster processing.
-- **Concurrent I/O and parsing:** Each worker process uses threading to overlap bz2 decompression (I/O) with JSON parsing (CPU), maximizing resource utilization.
+- **I/O-optimized concurrent processing:** Each worker process uses configurable producer threads (I/O-bound bz2 decompression) and 1 consumer thread (CPU-bound parsing) to maximize I/O throughput and minimize overhead.

+#### Tuning producer threads

+The `--producer-threads` parameter controls how many concurrent I/O operations each worker performs:
+- **Default (3)**: Optimal for most systems with SSD or fast network storage
+- **Increase (4-6)**: For very fast storage (NVMe, RAM disk) or high-latency network storage
+- **Decrease (1-2)**: For slow HDDs or CPU-constrained systems where parsing becomes the bottleneck

 #### Performance characteristics